 - 1. When user initiates the login process, the page simply asks for 'username'. - 2.
-If DSS identifies that a user has an Android or iOS token configured, the application will send a PUSH Notification to Defender Soft Token App. - 3.
+If DSS detects dual Defender Soft Token/OneLogin Token on Android/iOS, application will send a Push Notification to OneLogin Protect app/ Defender Soft Token App. - 3.
 In the meantime, a waiting page is displayed on the ISAPI client with a message, "Defender needs to verify your identity.
 We sent a notification to your Defender Soft Token app.
-Please respond on your device to continue." - NOTE: The waiting page also displays the 'Sign in with another option' button.
-The user can choose to sign in with token with out waiting for the push notification to be responded/timed-out. - 4.
-If the user approves the push notification on Defender Soft Token App, they are prompted to the next authentication login process to complete the cycle.
+Please respond on your device to continue."

+NOTE: The waiting page also displays the 'Sign in with another option' button.
+The user can choose to sign in with token with out waiting for the push notification to be responded/timed-out.

-- 5. If the user denies the push notification any time during the authentication process on Defender Soft Token App, the current login process gets canceled, and user is redirected to a page displaying a message regarding verification denial. - NOTE: The Ok button on the verification denial page can be used to re-initiate the login process. - 6.
-In case no response is received from the user on the Defender Soft Token App then the request times out and user can select between two options to continue the authentication process as below: - a.
+- 4. If the user approves the push notification on OneLogin Protect app/Defender Soft Token App, they are prompted to the next authentication login process to complete the cycle. - 5.
+If the user denies the push notification any time during the authentication process on OneLogin Protect app/Defender Soft Token App, the current login process gets canceled, and user is redirected to a page displaying a message regarding verification denial.

+NOTE: The Ok button on the verification denial page can be used to re-initiate the login process.

+- 6. In case no response is received from the user on the OneLogin Protect app/Defender Soft Token App then the request times out and user can select between two options to continue the authentication process as below: - a.
 User can trigger the push notification again by clicking on RESEND button. - b.
 Or user can click the Sign in with another option button and enter "push" (without quotes, case insensitive) passcode/keyword/Gridsure PIP in passcode field. - 7.
 If DSS identifies that a user does NOT have Android or iOS Token, application will prompt the next authentication action (according to the token and Policy selected) on screen for user to complete the login process.